criyle/go-judge/README.md

 `go build -buildmode=c-shared -o executor_server.so ./cmd/executorserver/`

-For example, in JavaScript, run with `ffi-napi`:
+For example, in JavaScript, run with `ffi-napi` (seems node 14 is not supported yet):

 ```javascript
 var ffi = require('ffi-napi');